-The poinsettia gets its name from a former U.S. ambassador to Mexico – Joel Roberts Poinsett.
-In 1825, Poinsett owned greenhouses on his plantation land, and in 1828 his interest in the plant peaked and he began sending the plants out to his friends and family to wish them happy holidays.
+The poinsettia gets its name from a 19th century U.S. ambassador to Mexico – Joel Roberts Poinsett.
+Poinsett owned greenhouses on his plantation land that he used to send poinsettias out to his friends and family to wish them happy holidays.
 Poinsett expanded his cultivation efforts of the plant in South Carolina and began sending them out to botanical gardens around the country.

 At Mills Florist, we have a wide selection of holiday floral arrangements, centerpieces and even wreaths to help spread the holiday cheer.
-Check out our Christmastime selection online now or call us today at 650-326-3443 to learn more or to place an order.
+Check out our Christmastime selections online now or call us today at 650-326-3443 to learn more.